Romogna/SIPI-GIT-Pulse-Generator/README.md

 sudo apt-get install pigpio python-pigpio python3-pigpio
 ```

+If the Python install fails it may be because you need the setup tools.

+`sudo apt install python-setuptools python3-setuptools`

 ### PIGPIO Installation

 To install the PIGPIO library, download the zip file with `wget abyz.me.uk/rpi/pigpio/pigpio.zip`.